vapoursynth/vapoursynth/doc/pythonreference.rst

    These attributes in turn hold the contained functions in the plugin.
    Use *get_plugins()* to obtain a full list of all currently loaded plugins you may call this way.

+   .. py:attribute:: num_threads

+      The number of concurrent threads used by the core.
+Can be set to change the number.
+Setting to a value less than one makes it default to the number of hardware threads.

+   .. py:attribute:: add_cache

+      For debugging purposes only.
+When set to *False* no caches will be automatically inserted between filters.

+   .. py:attribute:: accept_lowercase

+      When set to *True* function name lookups in the core

-   .. py:method:: set_max_cache_size(mb)
+   .. py:attribute:: max_cache_size

       Set the upper framebuffer cache size after which memory is aggressively freed.
 The value is in megabytes.

+   .. py:method:: set_max_cache_size(mb)

+      An alias for setting *max_cache_size*.
+Kept for compatibility with older scripts.

    .. py:method:: get_plugins()